pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     assert world.__head__

-Any change to the aggregate's sequence of events will almost certainly result in a different head hash.
+Any change to the aggregate's sequence of events that results in a valid sequence will almost certainly result in a different head hash.
 So the entire history of an aggregate can be verified by checking the head hash.
+This feature could be used to detect tampering.